Vice President, Director, Homeland Security Systems Engineering & Development Institute (HSSEDI™)

 Yosry A. Barsoum is vice president and director of the Homeland Security Systems Engineering and Development Institute (HSSEDI) at The MITRE Corporation.
 HSSEDI is the federally funded research and development center (FFRDC) that MITRE manages for the Department of Homeland Security (DHS).
-The HSSEDI provides systems engineering and technology expertise that supports DHS acquisition strategy and improved capabilities to ensure the nation's security.
-As vice president and director, Barsoum provides strategic business direction, and leads operations and resource management.
+The HSSEDI provides systems engineering and technology expertise that supports DHS acquisition strategy and improved capabilities to ensure the nation’s security.

 Barsoum, who joined MITRE in 1990, has been recognized for his technical and management leadership internally and externally.
 His work spans a range of technical areas including modeling and simulation; communications and networking; and command, control, communications, computers, intelligence, surveillance, and reconnaissance (C4ISR).